wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/Recommendations/guides/Introduction.md

 ## Algorithms

 Algorithms are programs that identify and return a set of item recommendations based on a catalog.
 There are different types of algorithms, identified by their `algorithmType` that calculate different kinds of recommendations.
 For example, Algorithms with the `RELATED_ITEMS` `algorithmType` also take a list of items as input and use those to calculate recommendations.

 For example, Wix Stores provides the following algorithms:

-For example, Wix Stores provides the following algorithms:
 | Name                         | Description                                                                        | Algorithm Type  |
 |------------------------------|------------------------------------------------------------------------------------|-----------------|
 | “From the same categories”   | Returns items that share the most categories with items in the list provided.      | `RELATED_ITEMS` |